-Critical activity Details Responsible Person(s) Recruit temporary or full-time replacement Follow the standard recruitment procedure to find a full-time, part-time or fixed-term contract (as appropriate) replacement.
+Critical activity Details Responsible Person(s) Follow the standard recruitment procedure to find a full-time, part-time or fixed-term contract (as appropriate) replacement.
 Line manager

 Recovery Phase

 The purpose of the recovery phase is to resume normal working practises for the entire organisation.
 Where the impact of the incident is prolonged, normal operations may need to be delivered under new circumstances e.g. from a different building.